tilkinsc/Lua.NET/README.md

 // I use the publish one

 using System.Runtime.InteropServices;
-using LuaJIT;
+using LuaNET.LuaJIT;
-using static LuaJIT.Lua;
+using static LuaNET.LuaJIT.Lua;

 namespace TestLua;